Frequently Asked Questions

 Q: How do our benefits & vacations compare?

 A: Our residents' salaries have consistently been above the 75th percentile.
 On top of this is a benefit package including medical, dental and disability care, malpractice insurance and life insurance.
 Vacation time is 20 working days per year.
 The department also provides educational funds for our residents so they can attend meetings and/or buy textbooks or journals.
 This amounts to $600 for each first year, $1100 for each for the second year, third and fourth year.
 We also have a very good child care referral service.

 A: Yes.
 We have an adult cardiothoracic anesthesia fellowship with two fellows per year.
 We do approximately 1500 cardiac cases per year and residents are paired with 1:1 fellowship trained cardiac staff.

 Q: What is the call schedule?

 A: Starting in CA-1 year, residents have on an average 4 calls per 4 weeks block.
 As you become more senior you have less weekend calls.
-During weekday 24 hours call residents get an afternoon break between 1:30 to 5:00 PM.
+Call shifts are 24 hours.
+During the week, call residents get an afternoon break between 1:30 to 5:00 PM.

 Q: Do you have a night float system?

 A: No we do not have night float system.

 Q: Can you go on away rotations or international electives?

 A: CA2 and CA3 residents can do away rotations after discussing with the program director.
 Our residents have done rotations in many under-developed countries in Africa.